FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 The AS must wait for a GO signal before acting.

 ### Staging
-At some point your AS will be staged: The vehicle is placed at a staging line prior to the starting line, the `fsds_ros_bridge` node will connect to the ros system.
+At some point your AS will be staged: The vehicle is placed at a staging line prior to the starting line, the `fsds_ros_bridge` node will connect to the ROS system.
 From this point onwards, the AS will receive sensor data and can control the vehicle by publishing vehicle setpoints.
 However, it shouldn't start driving the vehicle just yet!